Year B: Thirty-Second Sunday in Ordinary Time

 She embodies the virtue of spiritual poverty.
 She has no need for the money of the rich, the long robes of the scribes, or marketplace respect.
 She has no need for the best seat in the house or even the appearance of holiness.
 The absence of the widow’s need to have becomes her need not to have.
 So she does what makes no sense.
 She gives her last two coins.
 “She out of her poverty has put in everything she had, all she had to live on.”
 For what else does a poor widow have to give?
 She has no abundance, only the riches of poverty

 The riches of poverty come not from acquiring but from letting go.
-All authentic spirituality is about letting go: letting go of comparison, competition, expectation, judgment; letting go of status, reputation, and appearances; letting go of the need for power, to control, to succeed, to win, to be right; letting go of our need for approval and perfectionism; letting go of all the illusions we create or buy in order to make ourselves feel better.
+All authentic spirituality is about letting go: letting go of comparison, competition, expectation, and judgment; letting go of status, reputation, and appearances; letting go of the need for power, to control, to succeed, to win, to be right; letting go of our need for approval and perfectionism; letting go of all the illusions we create or buy to make ourselves feel better.
 Ultimately it means letting go of ourselves and the ones we love most.

 Spiritual poverty begins with letting go and it always reveals the fragility of life.
 It takes us to the border between life and death where there are no guarantees – only hope, where there are no answers – only faith, and where there is no security – only love.
 This is where the poor widow lives.
 This is where God lives.
-And they live in union as one.
+And they live in a union as one.
 In the face of the poor widow – the face of spiritual poverty – the Christ sees and recognizes himself.